hotnunstar/fullstackopen/part1/README.md

 <br>

-In this part, we familiarize ourselves with the React-library, which we was used to write the code that runs in the browser.
-We also look at some features of JavaScript that are important for understanding React.
+In this part, we familiarized ourselves with the React-library, which we used to write the code that runs in the browser.
+We also looked at some features of JavaScript that are important for understanding React.

 <br>